 In Snow, tens of thousands of Styrofoam peanuts are swept by fans into a great pile at the center of the room, and chaotically into the air above it- like a giant, room-sized snow-dome that one may enter.
 There is a strong interactive pull from this work, and people are naturally inclined to linger with it, to play, to walk through, to be buried, to tunnel through, or to just lay back, look up, and be snowed upon.
 Designed for the sole purpose of taking up space, used only once and discarded, styrofoam peanuts are non-biodgradeable.
-Light as a breeze, they are hard to contain and are ubiquitous in the environment.
-For these reasons, for me the styrofoam peanut is ironically symbolic of our mindlessly wasteful culture, manifest in a material of the least integrity.
+As light as a breeze, they are hard to contain, and as such, are ubiquitous in the environment.
+For me, the styrofoam peanut is the ironic symbol of our mindlessly wasteful culture, manifest in a material of the least integrity.

 Fog and fire are used to create tornadoes in the center of a room.
 The image to left is a fog tornado as it appears on stage in Robert Lepage's new play, Playing Cards 1: Spades.